 In the near term, however, there are risks to the T.I.N.A trade.
 Negative earnings and downbeat economic data may catch up to it, as T.I.N.A. is walking on a knife’s edge.
 Macro volatility remains high, economic uncertainty is at record levels,3 and COVID-19 cases are still rising, albeit at a much slower pace.
 Given the risks of a T.I.N.A.-driven market, a portfolio’s core should likely have a defensive, high-quality bias.

-Similar to April, investors favored US over non-US exposures – mirroring the performance trends, as the US has been outperforming non-US markets by almost 7% since the start of April.
+No international travel Similar to April, investors favored US over non-US exposures – mirroring the performance trends, as the US has been outperforming non-US markets by almost 7% since the start of April.

 With the exception of global mandates, all other non-US segments had outflows.
 International single-country funds had the most outflows in May, driving the year-to- date outflow total to over $10 billion.
 And it’s not just from one country, either, as 52% of countries tracked had net outflows in May.
 Asian nations had the most, however.